dalenewman/Transformalize.Provider.Excel/README.md

 ### Overview

 This adds an `Excel` provider to Transformalize using [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader) for reading and [OpenXmlPowerTools](https://github.com/OfficeDev/Open-Xml-PowerTools) for writing.
-It is a plug-in compatible with Transformalize 0.3.12-beta.

-Build the Autofac project and put it's output into Transformalize's *plugins* folder.

 ### Write Usage